Track your income and expenses

 - If you have a car, you need car insurance.

 - If you have kids, you need life insurance.

 The good news is that it’s way easier to get insurance online these days, especially home and auto insurance.
 Just a few clicks and a few answers and you’re done.

 If you already have home and auto insurance, keep in mind that there are many options out there and you don’t have to stick with your existing policy.
 It often pays to shop around.
-It’s also easier than most people think it to
+It’s also easier than most people think it to switch insurance companies.

 The key to simplifying your financial life is awareness.